Search element - Quick search bar

 It’s common to wonder about your body and weight after having a baby.
 Many mums store extra fat during pregnancy, which is used up while breastfeeding.
 But it can be frustrating if you expected to lose some weight and that’s not happening.

 Everyone’s experience is different.
-Some mums lose weight quickly, others take longer, and some may not lose weight until after they stop breastfeeding.1
+Some mums lose weight quickly.
+Others take longer.

 References